Skip to content

 High School Graduates or Equivalent

-High School Graduates or equivalent are eligible for admission to the Sheet Metal Worker program.
+High School Graduates or equivalent are eligible for admission to the SMW program.
 Students must complete an application form and provide a copy of High School, Adult Basic Education, or G.E.D. results.
 Under certain circumstances, students who do not meet the formal High School requirements may be accepted upon the recommendation of a High School Principal or Guidance Counsellor.
 Please contact an Admissions Officer for further details.

 Mature Students